 I began reading about film as a subject while in Greece, where I lived as a child.
 With only the local cinema (which generally showed movies out of doors on the theater roof, a large screen under the stars) and two Greek TV stations (Yened and ERT were the only channels that came in clearly in Athens) showed a revolving schedule of black and white American, French and Italian movies with Greek subtitles or dubbing.
-I had very few resources to read about films that were not the current crop of releases covered in magazines, but even then the name Citizen Kane cropped up regularly as a legendary movie of superior Hollywood quality.
+I had very few resources to read about films that were not the current crop of releases covered in magazines, but even then the name Citizen Kane came up regularly as a legendary movie of superior Hollywood quality.

-A few years later, I was attending high school in the Washington DC suburbs, and during a lunch break I discovered an impromptu screening of Citizen Kane happening in the school's gymnastics room, which was just large enough to be an ad hoc movie theatre.
-So, laid out on gym mats on the floor leaning against a vinyl covered vaulting bar I excitedly got to view the film which dominated so much Hollywood movie lore that I had only read about in my admittedly rather brief life span.
+A few years later, I was attending high school in the Washington DC suburbs, and during a lunch break I discovered with excitement an impromptu screening of Citizen Kane happening in the school's gymnastics room, which was just large (and dark) enough to be an ad hoc movie theatre.
+So, laid out on gym mats on the floor leaning against a vinyl covered vaulting bar I excitedly got to view the film which dominated so much Hollywood movie lore that I had read about in my admittedly rather brief life span.

 Because I had previously absorbed so many monster movies from the 1930s, seeing Citizen Kane was not a dramatically different experience.
 The gothic sense of dread (and art direction) which surrounds the ongoing isolation and personality collapse of the title character wasn't that different than seeing Colin Clive going off the rails in Frankenstein.